World News | What to Know About Kash Patel, Trump's Pick to Lead FBI | LatestLY

 Now the steadfast Trump ally has been tapped to lead the federal law enforcement agency he's pushed to overhaul.

-A look Patel, Trump's pick to replace Christopher Wray atop the FBI.
+A look at Patel, Trump's pick to replace Christopher Wray atop the FBI.

 Side-by-side with Trump